-Galen, Schmidt, and Wilson in December moved millions of dollars out of the Lincoln Project and into firms they controlled shortly after creating the new organization, Lincoln Project 2024, according to the Times.
+Galen, Schmidt, and Wilson in December took the funds out of the Lincoln Project and into firms they controlled shortly after creating the new organization, Lincoln Project 2024, according to the Times.
 That move led to the departure of Steslow and Madrid, despite an attempt by Conway to mediate, and the fact that Galen, Schmidt, and Wilson ultimately returned the funds.

 Conway left the Lincoln Project in August to spend more time with his family.
 Schmidt left the organization’s board in the wake of sexual harassment allegations against Weaver, who repeatedly sent inappropriate text and social media direct messages to young men.